sunnyha1195/jekyll-theme-prologue/onpremises.md

 </style>

 <p>
 Onpremises handling was originally not a responsibility in my job description.
-As <a href="/devOps">devOps came to be</a>, I had to take the responsibility due to internal reasons.
+As with <a href="/devOps">devOps</a>, I have expanded my responsibilities to this area.
 </p>
 <h3><b>My Responsibilities</b></h3>
 <ul>